bbenzikry/spark-eks/README.md

 - Where can I find a Spark 2 build with Glue support?
   - As spark 2 becomes less and less relevant, I opted against the need to add glue support.
-    You can take a look [here](https://github.com/bbenzikry/spark-glue/blob/main/build.sh) for a reference build script which you can use to build a Spark 2 distribution compatible which you can use with the Spark 2[dockerfile](./docker/spark2.Dockerfile)
+    You can take a look [here](https://github.com/bbenzikry/spark-glue/blob/main/build.sh) for a reference build script which you can use to build a Spark 2 distribution to use with the Spark 2 [dockerfile](./docker/spark2.Dockerfile)
 - Why a patched operator image?
   The patched image is a simple implementation for properly working with custom configuration files with the spark operator.
 It may be added as a PR in the future or another implementation will take its place.
 For more information, see the related issue https://github.com/GoogleCloudPlatform/spark-on-k8s-operator/issues/216